Guide to Contest a Will in NSW

 In other cases, the court may order that you pay the executor or other parties’ costs.

-The person contesting the will is required to fund their own legal fees throughout the process.
+The person contesting the will is required to fund their own legal fees.

 The cost of contesting a will depends on several factors, including your legal representative’s fee schedule and fee structure, the size and complexity of the estate, and the timing of the resolution.

-In other cases, the court may order that you pay the estate’s costs or another party’s costs.
-Fees can be significant and exceed $100,000 in some cases, so the risk of a costs order should always be front of mind to a client.
+In other cases, the court may order that you pay the executor or other parties’ costs.
+Fees can be significant and often exceed $100,000, so the risk of a costs order should always be front of mind to a client.

 Most will and estate disputes can be resolved through negotiations.